SERESLab/fixation-correction-vizmanip/README.md

 * Perform a three-way comparison between the original fixations, manually corrected fixations, and automatically corrected fixations.

 # Data format used
+The files used to generate the visual mapping of the fixation points is a comma delimited text file.
+The file must have the columns 'x' and 'y' for the original x and y data and 'x-man-cor' and 'y-man-cor' for the x and y corrected fixation data and optionally 'x-auto-cor' and 'y-auto-cor' for optional automatically corrected data points.
+The only requirement for the ordering of points is that they are in sequential order since time data is not taken into consideration.